 You can send a custom Target-based metric to Analytics rather than relying only on Analytics data.
-For example, you can monitor clicking on a page, which is usually not tracked by Analytics.
+For example, you can monitor clicking a page, which is not usually tracked by Analytics.
 This custom metric is sent to Analytics automatically from the Target server, and appears as the “Target Conversion” metric in the metrics selector in Analytics.
 The Target Conversion metric is empty if you choose to use Analytics metrics.

 Setting a goal doesn’t mean you can’t use another metric when evaluating test results.
 The goal is, however, a reminder of the one thing you want to improve with the activity.

 The visitor remains in the activity after they reach the goal.
 The visitor continues to see activity content but is not counted as a new activity entry.